If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Police actively searched for “Tyler” after Denali’s admission to motive, securing a search warrant for her phone and computer.
 It wasn’t until police returned with evidence of who Tyler really was that Denali learned that she’d been catfished, prosecutors say.

 On Denali’s phone, police found child pornography “in plain view.”
 Schilmiller is identified as “Babe” in Denali’s contacts list.
+Gross.
 Through text messages, she and Schilmiller detail her plans to sexually assault a teenage girl and film it for him.